-The sewer connection fee was established in February, 1979 by City Council Resolution No. 2278.
+The sewer connection fee was first established in February, 1979 by City Council Resolution No. 2278.
 The fee is applied to eight (8) specific categories of development.
 The residential fee was first imposed at \$1,187 per single family residential unit.
-It was subsequently increased effective July 1, 1986 by 2.2% making the fee \$1,213.
-The sewer connection fee was last increased 12/92 by Resolution No. 92-182 to \$2,017 in order to generate sufficient revenues to meet bonded debt obligations for the expansion of the wastewater treatment plant to accommodate new development.
-As a result of a detailed impact fee study completed by Hilton, Farnkopf & Hobson, the Council increased the sewer connection fee to the levels noted in Fact #2 above.
-The fee will be revisited every two years.
+It was subsequently increased effective July 1, 1986 by 2.2% making the fee \$1,213. and again increased 12/92 by Resolution No. 92-182 to \$2,017 in order to generate sufficient revenues to meet bonded debt obligations for the expansion of the wastewater treatment plant to accommodate new development.